armsp/BDPP-23-Covid-Project/work/project/readme.md

 - [ ] write: why ditch hospitalization data
 - [ ] write: why linear model is not robust against low-evidence data
 - [ ] find some way to add trained models to deliverable
+- [ ] demonstrate how the honest_forward model only works in WEIRD countries (some correlation plot for GDP)

 #### maybe
 - [ ] introduce confidence